 What’s worse is that the disinfectants and cleaning agents you use to keep your surfaces spotless could leak into the air, join all those nasty contaminants floating around, and cause either short- or long-term health problems.

 Don’t forget to sanitize your HVAC, too!

-The one thing in the home, office, school, or any public place that is responsible for the circulation of indoor air is the HVAC, or heating, ventilation, and air conditioning system.
-Your HVAC system is equipped with a filter that can get rid of bacteria, germs, viruses, and all those nasty pathogens and pollutants.
+The one thing in the home, office, school, or any public place responsible for indoor air circulation is the HVAC, or heating, ventilation, and air conditioning system.
+Your HVAC system is equipped with a filter to eliminate bacteria, germs, viruses, and all those nasty pathogens and pollutants.